bitsoex/slate/source/index.html.md

 ### 2021-06-24

 Fixed documentation inconsistency between REST Api service and the implementation:
-* in user_trades service documentation, now 'book' is required.
+* in user_trades service documentation, now 'book' *is not required*.
 * in order_trades service documentation the field 'make_side' have changed to 'maker_side'
 * also in the same service the 'created_at' field format have been upgraded from 2021-06-11T09:25:05+0000 to 2021-06-11T09:25:05.000+00:00